-Hypotension / Shock
+Pediatric Hypotension / Shock

-- Recommended Exam: Mental Status, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Lowest blood pressure by age: < 31 days: > 60 mmHg.
-31 days to 1 year: > 70 mmHg.
-Greater than 1 year: 70 + 2 x age in years. - Consider all possible causes of shock and treat per appropriate protocol.
-Majority of decompensation in pediatrics is airway related. - Decreasing heart rate and hypotension occur late in children and are signs of imminent cardiac arrest. - Shock may be present with a normal blood pressure initially. - Shock often is present with normal vital signs and may develop insidiously.
-Tachycardia may be the only manifestation. - Consider all possible causes of shock and treat per appropriate protocol. - Hypovolemic Shock;
+- Recommended Exam: Mental Status, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Consider all possible causes of shock and treat per appropriate protocol.
+Majority of decompensation in pediatrics is airway or respiratory related. - Decreasing heart rate and hypotension occur late in children and are signs of impending cardiac arrest. - Shock may be present with a normal blood pressure initially or even elevated. - Shock often is present with normal vital signs and may develop insidiously.
+Tachycardia may be the first and only - Consider all possible causes of shock and treat per appropriate protocol. - Hypovolemic Shock;

-Hemorrhage, trauma, GI bleeding, ruptured aortic aneurysm or pregnancy-related bleeding.
+Hemorrhage, trauma, GI bleeding, or pregnancy-related bleeding.